MLSDev/development-standards/platform/frontend/frontend.md

 ## Google Analytics & other third-party services

-Write ID for each server (development, staging, production) as a constant.
-Move the script of outside servers to run and use these constants there.
+Create separate third-party service ID constant for each environment (development, staging, production).
+Keep constants files out of repository.

 Google Analytics:
 * Test account - dev@mlsdev.com (see on articles - accounts) - create app google analytics for staging and development servers.
-* Production account provided/created by/for client
+* Production account is to be provided/created by/for client

 Yandex Metrika:
 * To access Yandex Metrika via Google Account (dev@mlsdev.com)